amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-promote-a-facebook-page.md

   - facebook-ads
 title: How to Promote a Facebook Page
 date: 2020-06-30
-description: Need modify desk.
+description: ""
 featuredpost: false
 featuredimage: /img/promote-a-facebook-page-featured-image.jpg
 image: /img/promote-a-facebook-page-featured-image.jpg
+tags:
+  - paid ads
+  - News Feed
+  - mobile video
+  - Messenger
 seotitle: 4 Things to Know Before You Promote a Facebook Page
 focuskeyphrase: promote a facebook page
-tags:
-  - brewing
-  - chemex
+metadescription: Use these recommendations for beginners to promote a Facebook Page like a professional and achieve great results for your business.
 ---
 <!--StartFragment-->